ifeelgood/kitchensink-quarkus/README.md

 If you want to learn more about Quarkus, please visit its website: https://quarkus.io/ .

+## System requirements

+All you need to build these projects is Java 21.0 (Java SDK 21) or later and [Docker](https://www.docker.com/products/docker-desktop/).
+If you do not have Docker installed you can alternatively provide URL for your MongoDB instance, it will eliminate the requirement for Docker.

 ## Running the application in dev mode

 You can run your application in dev mode that enables live coding using: